She Has No Head! – The Avengers Equals Superheroine Done Right

 Actress: Gina Carano (Jessica Jones)

 I know Jessica Jones is getting a television show, but in case that doesn’t work out, how about a film?
 Steven Soderbergh has said that he could never do a superhero movie because he’d want to strip down all the stuff that fans like, but I feel like Jessica Jones in Alias is an already stripped down character and there’s a lot of great non-superhero stuff to do with her, while still turning out completely awesome and very superhero-ish.
 Soderbergh’s recent Haywire with Gina Carano was great (though a financial failure), the action was unbelievably good, and if you haven’t seen it yet, I urge you to check it out.
 Her hotel fight scene with Michael Fassbender alone is worth the price of admission.
+Not everyone thinks Carano’s acting chops are up to snuff, but I think she’s got real promise.
 The risk here is that Soderberg will feel he’s already done something too similar with Haywire, but he clearly enjoyed working with Carano, and made such insightful comments regarding action movies and female stars around the making of Haywire, that I suspect he could be lured back with an interesting enough concept/script.
 And perhaps taking a concept with an already built in audience, might allow Soderbergh and Carano to get more interest upfront, and more asses in seats, to see them being awesome.

 04. BIRDS OF PREY